lacuna/bifurcan/doc/durable.md

 Benchmarks for disk-backed collections require even more disclaimers than [in-memory collections](comparison.md#methodology).
 Any latency or throughput numbers will be intimately tied to the available cache and underlying storage medium.
 In an attempt at more universal numbers, we have also measured read and write amplification.

-Read amplification is the ratio of bytes read from disk for each byte read from the database.
+Read amplification is the ratio of bytes read from disk to each byte read from the database.
 When all data is in-cache, we'd expect the value to be zero.
 When our data is not in-cache, we'd expect the value to be the size of a [page](https://en.wikipedia.org/wiki/Page_(computer_memory)) (typically 4kb) divided by the size of each entry.
 In our benchmarks, each entry is 1kb, so the "optimal" amplification for a single uncached read is 4x.

-Likewise, write amplification is the ratio of bytes written to disk for each byte written to the database.
-To allow for efficient reads, each new write cannot simply be appended to the end of a file.
+Likewise, write amplification is the ratio of bytes written to disk to each byte written to the database.
+To allow for efficient reads, each new write cannot simply be app ended to the end of a file.
 As we write, the existing data must be periodically reshuffled, leading to write amplifications above the minimum theoretical value of 1x.

 Both of these values are measured using [pidstat](https://linux.die.net/man/1/pidstat), and unlike the latency numbers should be reproducible on a variety of hardware.
-Since all measured tasks are I/O bound, low amplification should always correlate to low latency and high throughput, but always linearly.
+Since all measured tasks are I/O bound, low amplification should always correlate to low latency and high throughput, but not always linearly.

 The benchmarks below were run on an Intel NUC8i5BEK running Ubuntu 18.04.3, with 16gb of RAM and a 1TB Samsung 970 EVO NVMe drive.
 Each entry is 1024 bytes of pseudo-random binary data.